 Title IX & Equity

 Title IX is a federal law that prohibits discrimination based on sex in educational programs and activities that receive Federal financial assistance.
 Examples of programs and activities that are subject to Title IX include admissions, recruitment, financial aid, academic programs, housing and employment.
-Title IX also protects students from sexual harassment, including sexual violence, such as rape, other forms of sexual assault, sexual battery and sexual coercion.

 Julie Ann Otteson

 If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.